ctranstrum/chuck/BUILD.md

 This filament will bring the light from the LED on the xiao up to the top surface of the case.

 ![light guide active](images/light-guide-active.jpg)

+### Battery cover

+_Note_: you should skip this step if you are not building a wireless keyboard.

 Finally, arrange the battery and wires in place so that the battery cover can close, and then insert the three 10mm countersunk screws through the bottom of the case to secure the battery cover.